Cusps of hyperbolic 4-manifolds and rational homology spheres: Colouring the 3-cube

 The remaining case is $\emptyset \neq \mathrm{Row}(\Lambda) \cap T \subsetneq T$.
 Moreover, the intersection can contain only a single vector from $T$.
 Indeed, since $\lambda$ is an orientable colouring, by Proposition \ref{prop:orientability_criterion} the vector $\varepsilon = \sum^6_{i=1} e_i$ belongs to $\mathrm{Row}(\Lambda)$.
 This readily implies that whenever $\mathrm{Row}(\Lambda)$ contains two elements of $T$, it contains their sum with $\varepsilon$, which is the third element of $T$.

 Thus, we have that $\beta^1(M_\lambda) = 1$.
-This does not completely identify $M_\lambda$: four out of six closed orientable flat $3$--manifolds satisfy this condition.
-However, all manifolds obtained from colourings have vanishing $\eta$--invariant, since they always admit orientation-reversing isometries.
-This is enough to conclude that $M_\lambda$ is indeed $\mathfrak{F}_2$: the only Euclidean $3$-manifold with $\beta^1_\mathbb{Q}(M_\lambda) = 1$ and vanishing $\eta$--invariant. \end{proof}
+This does not completely identify $\mathcal{M}_\lambda$: four out of six closed orientable flat $3$--manifolds satisfy this condition.
+However, all manifolds obtained from colourings have vanishing $\eta$--invariant, since they always admit orientation reversing isometries.
+This is enough to conclude that $\mathcal{M}_\lambda$ is indeed $\mathfrak{F}_2$: the only Euclidean $3$-manifold with $\beta^1(M_\lambda) = 1$ (see \cite{HW} or \cite[Corollary 3.5.10]{Wolf}) and vanishing $\eta$--invariant (see \cite{Ouyang} or \cite[\S 2.5]{Martelli}). \end{proof}